Last Updated on October 12, 2020

-Today I share homemade hummus recipe with you I’m especially proud of.
+Today I share a homemade garlic hummus recipe with you I'm especially proud of.
 It has Turkish roots and is filled with wonderful memories.
-If you are used to store-bought hummus this recipe will help you ditch those artificial foods with a chemical aftertaste forever.
+If you are used to store-bought hummus this simple recipe will help you ditch those artificial foods with a chemical aftertaste forever.

 I’ve created also a little video for you showing you in 55 seconds how easy it is to make it on your own.
 More about it in a minute.

 Bringing back family holiday memories

 An authentic hummus dip I tasted for the first time many years ago in Turkey and I thought it was pretty yummy.
 It was our first family holiday then in Anatolia.
-We experienced there not only a generous hospitality but also a land of plenty when it comes to various vegetable and legume delights.
+We experienced there not only generous hospitality but also a land of plenty when it comes to various vegetable and legume delights.

-We couldn’t get enough of all the flavorful dishes this culture has to offer, and hummus spread was one of our favorites.
-Luckily enough the chef in the hotel was so kind as to share his “hummus recipe” with me:)
+We couldn't get enough of all the flavorful meals this culture has to offer, and hummus spread was one of our favorites.
+Luckily enough the chef in the hotel was so kind as to share his great recipe with me:)

 Since then this chickpea spread is a family staple and I have always some of it stocked in our freezer.
 We use it mostly as a simple dip with cucumber, carrot or red pepper sticks.
 It tastes also amazing as a vegan spread with whole grain bread.
 But on certain occasions, I love to dress it up with some pomegranate seeds.

 Easy garlic hummus recipe (gluten-free)

 A spicy, homemade middle eastern dip that requires no cooking:)

 - Prep Time: 10